anishasingh23/ainpc/README.md

 ```bash
 python scripts/set_env.py --key <YOUR_GROQ_KEY>
 ```
-> **Security note:** You shared a Groq key in the chat.
-Do **not** paste keys into public repos.
-Rotate that key now in Groq console and use a fresh key locally.
 4. Start the MCP server (Streamable HTTP):
 ```bash
 python server/mcp_server.py http --host 127.0.0.1 --port 8000